hiagoteixeira/DatabaseMigrater/README.md

 # Database migrater
-Script to migrate database to another base.
+Script to migrate data from diferents bases.